OSS-first docs

 src/contracts/healthcheck.operation.ts

-import { defineQuery } from "@contractspec/lib.contracts/operations";
+import { defineQuery } from "@contractspec/lib.contracts-spec/operations";

 import { SchemaModel, ScalarTypeEnum } from "@contractspec/lib.schema";